Efficient Regression-Based Training of Normalizing Flows for Boltzmann Generators: Introduction

 \section{Introduction}

 \looseness=-1 The landscape of modern simulation-free generative models in continuous domains, such as diffusion models and flow matching, has led to state-of-the-art generative quality across a spectrum of domains~\citep{betker2023improving,videoworldsimulators2024,huguet2024sequence,geffner2025proteina}.
 Despite the scalability of simulation-free training, generating samples and computing model likelihoods from these model families requires computationally expensive inference---often hundreds of model calls---through the numerical simulation of the learned dynamical system.
 The search for efficient inference schemes has led to a new wave of approaches that seek to learn \emph{one-step} generative models, either through distillation~\citep{yin2024one,lu2024simplifying,sauer2024adversarial,zhou2024score}, shortcut training~\citep{frans2024one}, or Inductive Moment Matching (IMM)~\citep{zhou2025inductive} --- methods that are able to retain the impressive sample quality of full simulation.
 However, many highly sensitive applications---for instance, in the natural sciences~\citep{noe2019boltzmann,wirnsberger2020targeted}---require more than just high-fidelity samples:\ they also necessitate accurate estimation of probabilistic quantities, the computation of which can be facilitated by having access to cheap and exact model likelihoods.
-Consequently, for one-step generative models to successfully translate to scientific applications, they must additionally provide faithful \emph{one-step exact likelihoods} for generated samples.
+Consequently, for one-step generative models to successfully translate to scientific applications, they must additionally provide faithful \emph{one-step exact likelihoods} that can be used to compute scientific quantities of interest, e.g., free energy differences~\citep{rizzi2021targeted}, using the generated samples.